cactorium/linear-sensors/README.md

 There's several stages of low pass and high pass filtering throughout all this, plus some bypass resistors in case this all turns out wrong so I can revert to the v1 analog circuitry in the worst case.
 The edges of the PCB were also rounded just to make it look a little nicer, and the mounting holes are now evenly spaced to make mechanical stuff a lot easier to work out.

+The BOM cost is about $16, which is pretty reasonable, but I'll probably try to get it a little lower next revision.

 ## How they work
 Right now I'm looking at two major designs, inductively coupled ones, developed by Mitutoyo, and the T-shaped capacitively coupled ones used in most cheap caliper designs by Mauser-Werke Oberndorf GmbH.
 In both cases, the basic gist is that there's a pattern on the stationary bit (called the stator) that affects its coupling with the bit that moves (let's call it the rotor), and in both cases a phase measurement based on measurements as a result of this coupling is used to get a fine measurement, while a counter is used to keep track of how many times the phase has gone about 360 degrees, giving a coarse measurement.